The Fondation SUEZ

-Once received on the Fondation SUEZ homepage (see below), the projects are assessed and accepted using a four-step process.
-This process is based on assessments by the various instances and employees specialized in voluntary projects and skill-based sponsorship.
+Once received on the Fonds SUEZ Initiatives homepage (see below), the projects are assessed and accepted using a four-step process.
+This process is based on assessments by the various instances and employees specialized in voluntary projects and skill-based sponsorship programs.

 Requests for funding can be received at any time.
-Projects received before 30 October will be pre-assessed before being submitted to the April-May Board meeting, and projects received before 30 April will be presented to the November Board meeting, depending on the state of progress of the selection process.
+Projects received before October 30th will be pre-assessed before being submitted to the April-May board meeting.
+Projects received before April 30th will be presented to the November board meeting, depending on the progress of the selection process.

-The Fondation team pre-selects the projects that will be then assessed by the experts, on a skills sponsorship basis and according to the eligibility criteria of the projects.
-The criteria apply to the health and social impacts, technical relevance, the involvement of local players, sustainability and the future empowerment of the populations, the consistency with the local dynamics, the output dynamic.
+The Fonds team pre-selects the projects that will be then be assessed by the experts, on a skills sponsorship basis and according to the eligibility criteria of the projects.
+The criteria applies to the health and social impacts, technical relevance, the involvement of local players, sustainability and the future empowerment of the populations, the consistency with the local dynamics, the output dynamic.

-Each project is sent to three or four expert employees who volunteer to take part in the assessment of the projects.
+Each project is sent to three or four expert employees who volunteer their time to assess the projects.
 Their assessment is made as objective as possible by applying well defined and shared criteria.
-Questions and comments are addressed to the association.

-The projects are submitted to the Board of Directors, which votes on the donation of funds and skills to the project.
+The projects are submitted to the board of directors, which votes on the donation of funds and skills to fund the project.

-The SUEZ - Institut de France award supports projects and innovations that contribute to the development of water, sanitation and waste management services for underprivileged populations in developing countries.
+The SUEZ Initiatives - Institut de France award supports projects and innovations contributing to the development of water, sanitation and waste management services for underprivileged populations in developing countries.
 There are two categories of awards: access to essential services and social entrepreneurship.

 Our goal is to highlight innovative, effective and accessible projects that are already operational and to facilitate their distribution and replication.

-The SUEZ - Institut de France award takes place every two years.
+The SUEZ Initiatives - Institut de France award is given out every two years.